 Amanda O. Fisher-Hubbard, MD, completed her undergraduate education in 2005 at the University of Toledo, where she obtained a Bachelor of Science in bioengineering.
 She earned her medical degree from the Northwestern University Feinberg School of Medicine in 2009.
 Dr. Fisher-Hubbard completed residency in anatomic and clinical pathology at the University of Michigan-Ann Arbor, followed by fellowships in forensic pathology and neuropathology at the University of Michigan-Ann Arbor.

 Dr. Fisher-Hubbard is board certified in anatomic and clinic pathology, forensic pathology and neuropathology by the American Board of Pathology.
 She is a member of several professional societies including the American Academy of Forensic Sciences, the United States and Canadian Academy of Pathology, the National Association of Medical Examiners and the College of American Pathologists.

 Dr. Fisher-Hubbard currently serves as a Deputy Medical Examiner for eleven counties throughout Michigan, including Allegan, Barry, Calhoun, Grand Traverse, Kalamazoo, Leelanau, Mason, Muskegon, St. Joseph and Van Buren.
 She is an Assistant Professor of Pathology at Western Michigan University Homer Stryker M.D.
 School of Medicine.
-Dr. Fisher-Hubbard is also Co-Director of the Center for Neuropathology at Western Michigan University Homer Stryker M.D.
+Dr. Fisher-Hubbard is also Division Chief of the Division of Neuropathology at Western Michigan University Homer Stryker M.D.
 School of Medicine.